Pocador999/OwnLightSystem/README.md

 ├── UserService.Infrastructure/
 │   ├── Data/                      # Database context and configurations
-│   ├── Repositories/              # Concrete implementations of the domain repositories │   └── InfrastructureServiceRegistration.cs  # Registers infrastructure services
+│   ├── Repositories/              # Concrete implementations of the domain repositories │   ├── HostedServices/            # Responsible for implementing the hosted services of the API │   └── InfrastructureServiceRegistration.cs  # Registers infrastructure services
 │
 └── Migrations/                    # Database migrations for setting up and updating the schema